aydinnemati/my_api_python/README.md

 pip install pytest-cov
 ```

-and for using models you should [install mysql](https://dev.mysql.com/downloads/installer/).
+and for using database you should [install mysql](https://dev.mysql.com/downloads/installer/).
-after installing mysql,you need to change database and user in code.
+after installing mysql,you need to change connections settings in code its not recommanded but you can make a database named my_api and a user for it named admin with password admin too.

 ## Usage